What is an Ecommerce business?

-This kind of online website sets its objective to active customer service with quick delivery.
+This online website sets its objective to active customer service with quick delivery.

 The C2B is a type of online business model.
 Here, the companies are the valuable consumer of the service offered by an individual.
 It is a flip of the business-to-consumer concept.
 Individual consumers provide valuable products and services.
 The C2B in action is all about you and your identity.

 The B2A is a deal of online business and public administration.
-These type of websites offers access to government services round the clock.
-The B2G(Business-to-government) is another name for this term.
+These type of websites offers access to government services around the clock.
+B2G(Business-to-government) is another name for this term.
 It advances users with government services.